lenwats/C--Create-Class-Roster/README.md

-# A C++ program that parses a comma-delimited array of strings, creates a roster of fake student id, and performs operations on it
+## A C++ program that parses a comma-delimited array of strings, creates a roster with fake student info, and performs operations on it